provoostkris/xilinx_zynq/README.md

 ### Hardware
 A QMTECH ZYNQ starter kit is used in these examples.
 The board contains a ZYNQ 7010 FPGA, which is the smallest device in the Z-7000 family.
-It contains a dual core ARM and an FPGA with 28.000 cells.
+It contains a dual core ARM and an FPGA with 17.000 LUT and 35.000 DFF.

 ### blink_a_led
 A test run of the board.